Delusional disorder is characterized by one or more false beliefs that persist for at least 1 month.

 Somatic: People are preoccupied with a bodily function or attribute, such as an imagined physical deformity or odor.
 The delusion can also take the form of an imagined medical disorder, such as a parasitic infection.

-After ruling out other specific conditions that are associated with delusions, a doctor bases the diagnosis largely on the person's history and symptoms.
-The doctor also must assess how dangerous the person might be, particularly how likely the person is to to act on the delusions.
+After ruling out other specific conditions that can cause delusions (such as substance abuse), a doctor bases the diagnosis largely on the person’s history and symptoms.
+The doctor also must assess how dangerous the person might be, particularly how likely the person is to act on the delusions.

 Antipsychotic drugs are not generally used but are sometimes effective in suppressing symptoms.